Citizens Memorial Health Care Foundation

 - Transportation: Services addressing transportation insecurity affecting access to healthcare and services

-Recent grant recipients (2024-25) included: Bolivar R-1 School District, Citizens Memorial Health Care Foundation (kitchen renovations for meal delivery), Community Outreach Ministries, Polk County Community Connections, Empower: Abilities, Polk County KLIFE, Polk County Health Center, Polk County Cares, Refuge Apostolic Church, and Sling N Stones Ministries.
+Recent grant recipients (2024-25) included: Bolivar R-1 School District, Citizens Memorial Health Care Foundation (kitchen renovations for meal delivery), Community Outreach Ministries, Polk County Community Connections, Empower: Abilities, Polk County KLIFE, Polk County Health Centre, Polk County Cares, Refuge Apostolic Church, and Sling N Stones Ministries.

 What They Don't Fund